alpacahq/user-docs/content/about-us/_index.md

 institutions including Bank of Tokyo Mitsubishi, Japan's largest bank.
 We also managed a deep neural net trading algorithm service, AlpacaAlgo, that had more than 25,000 deep neural net trading algorithms simultaneously constantly generating trade signals to the users.
 This required processing a large volume of time series data efficiently.
-Hitoshi and Luke, who lead Alpaca's technology team, both come from Greenplum (Luke is a co-founder/CTO of Greenplum), a parallel distributed database company that is used globally by major financial institutions and their quant desks.
-With their relevant experience from Greenplum, they lead the effort in building and supporting Alpaca's data intensive system architecture.
+Hitoshi (Co-founder & CTO/CPO), who leads Alpaca's technology team, comes from Greenplum (Hitoshi was a lead architect of Greenplum), a parallel distributed database company that is used globally by major financial institutions and their quant desks.
+With his relevant experience from Greenplum, he leads the effort in building and supporting Alpaca's data intensive system architecture.